lkalajzic/shodo-course/sales_page_copy.md

 ## Section 5: Story Continuation - Why Now

-Master Tanaka never planned to teach online.
+Master Kaoru never planned to teach online.

-For decades, students traveled to his studio in Kamakura.
+For decades, students traveled to her studio in Kamakura.
 They sat on tatami mats.
 They learned the old way—slowly, patiently, in person.

 But something changed.

-He watched his daughter's generation—brilliant, creative people—spending their lives staring at screens.
+She watched her daughter's generation—brilliant, creative people—spending their lives staring at screens.
 Consuming instead of creating.
 Anxious instead of present.

-"They need this more than anyone," he realized.
+"They need this more than anyone," she realized.

-**His daughter, Yuki, convinced him:** "If you don't share this now, this knowledge disappears.
+**Her daughter, Akiko, convinced her:** "If you don't share this now, this knowledge disappears.
 They're drowning in digital noise.
 Shodo could save them."

-So for the first time, Master Tanaka is teaching his 40-year practice online.
+So for the first time, Master Kaoru is teaching her 40-year practice online.

 Not because it's easier.
 Because it's necessary.